Xakkusu/hangman-game/README.md

     - After viewing the instructions or leaderboard the user can return to the menu or exit the program
 - The user can choose to guess movie titles from the following categories: Horror, Thriller & Fantasy
 - The user has 8 lives, hence 8 chances, to guess the word
-- A hint is given at the beginning of the game as blank lines for each letter in the word
+- A hint/hidden word is given at the beginning of the game as blank lines for each letter in the word
 - The user has to guess one character at the time
-    - If the character is correct the hint will update with the location of the correct character and the user can guess again
+    - If the character is correct the hint/hidden word will update with the location of the correct character and the user can guess again
     - If the character is wrong the a stick figure will appear with a "wrong guess"-statement and the user can guess again
     - The stick figure will continue to grow into a hanged man the more wrong guesses were placed
 - When all characters are guessed a winning statement is shown and the user can decide on the following: